 Author bios:

-Tyler P. Jacobs is a PhD Candidate at the Miami University Department of Psychology.
+Tyler P. Jacobs is a Visiting Assistant Professor at the Swarthmore College Department of Psychology.
 His work focuses on how the self-concept can be leveraged to promote pro-environmental behavior.

 Meiying Wang is a Research Assistant at School of Entrepreneurship and Management, ShanghaiTech University, China.
 Her work focuses on consumer decision making.